Amyloidosis

 Deposits of amyloid protein or amyloidosis may be localized to organs such as the lungs, skin, bladder, or intestines, or may be systemic.
 “Systemic” means that it is possible to find deposits in the body.
 The most common one is chronic amyloidosis.
 Even though amyloidosis is not a form of cancer, some blood cancers, such as multiple myeloma, can be associated with it.

 A very rare condition is amyloidosis.
-It has been hard to study because it is such a rare condition.
+It has been difficult to study because it is such a rare condition.
 Over the past few decades, however, physicians and researchers have started to learn more about amyloidosis.
 More regarding this disease continues to be discovered by research.

 Types of amyloidosis